-State Legislative Offices
+Congressional, State Constitutional and State Legislative Offices

-A Certificate of Election will be issued by the Secretary of State if one candidate receives a majority of the votes (50% + 1).
-A Certificate of Nomination will be issued by the Secretary of State to the top votegetter of each party if no candidate receives a majority of votes cast.
+For each of these offices, a Certificate of Nomination will be issued by the Secretary of State to the top vote-getter of each party.
 These nominated candidates will be voted on at the General Election.
 (Write-in candidates must meet an additional requirement in order to be nominated.
 See WRITE-IN CANDIDACY in this Handbook.)
 (E.C. §§ 8147, 8605)